Click now to listen to RCA’s Director of Regulatory Affairs, Jordan Elder, in this RCA Radio audio update:

 The European Parliament recently voted for a timeline extension to MDR regulation, including an extended timeline for medical device regulatory submission.
 The 537-3 vote by members of the official body provides a final approval to extend MDR deadlines for compliance.
 Included in the legislation is revisions to regulatory submission rules for certifying medical devices.
 Additionally, the timeline includes new dates for both Regulation (EU) 2017/745 (MDR) and Regulation (EU) 2017/746 (IVDR).

+European officials extended the MDR timeline to include legacy devices with existing certificates under the MDD to stay on the market until 2024.
 Industry executives have suspected for some time that the EU medical device backlog of submissions would lead to this type of scenario.
-Equally important, many EU health ministers voiced their opinion during the December 2022 session medical device shortages would occur without a MDR timeline extension.
+Equally important, many EU health ministers voiced their opinion during a December 2022 session medical device shortages would occur without a MDR timeline extension.

 Need help with your MDR or IVDR transition?
 Talk to our Experts →